raspberrypilearning/3D-scene/en/step_8.md

 You may want to investigate the example projects in **step 2: Get inspiration**.

-Take a look at the community created 3D scene projects below OR explore the Raspberry Pi Foundations studio of **3D Scene Community Projects**: [See inside](https://scratch.mit.edu/studios/28115978){:target="_blank"}
+Take a look at the community created 3D scene projects below OR explore the Raspberry Pi Foundation's studio of **3D Scene Community Projects**: [See inside](https://scratch.mit.edu/studios/28115978){:target="_blank"}

 --- /task ---